jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Hellcat.md

 RacialMods: +4 Perception, +4 Stealth
 Languages: Infernal (can't speak); telepathy 100 ft.
 SQ:
+SpecialAbilities:
-SpecialAbilities: Invisible in Light (Su) In bright light, a hellcat has natural invisibility.
+  Invisible in Light (Su): >
+    In bright light, a hellcat has natural invisibility.
 In normal light, a hellcat has partial concealment (20% miss chance).
 In dim light, it has no concealment.
 In darkness, a hellcat's flickering glow limits it to partial concealment, unless the darkness is magical in nature.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: